Interior vs. Exterior Primers: Which One Does Your Oregon Home Need?

 Case Study: The Peeling Porch Problem in Eugene

-The Millers in Eugene decided to repaint their front porch, hoping to refresh its look.
+The Millers in Oregon decided to repaint their front porch, hoping to refresh its look.
 To save money, they used leftover interior primer from a previous indoor project.
 Initially, the new exterior paint looked great.
 However, after a wet Oregon winter and a sunny summer, the paint began to crack and peel, especially on the porch railings exposed to the elements.

 Consulting with Ash Painting, they learned that interior primer lacks the flexibility and moisture resistance needed for exterior applications.
 The Millers had to invest in scraping, re-priming with a proper exterior primer, and repainting, a costly lesson in the importance of choosing the right primer for the specific environment.